 The 2007 Sauvignon Blanc was aged in stainless steel tanks and left to age on the lees without stirring.
 10% Semillon is part of the blend which helps bring nice floral and fruit driven aromas to the bouquet.
 The palate has citrus notes including tangerine with a hints of pear and mineralities.
 Lively acidity and a clean finish make this wine a pleasure to drink.
 Hint, it pairs very nicely with seafood, especially with Sashimi.
 The 2007 Chardonnay is by far their most produced wine and in the style of all Napa Station’s wines is meant to be consumed with food.
 The bouquet is fruit driven in nature and continues to change in the glass as it opens up bringing additional aromas including notes of crème Brule.
 The palate has good weight and is not dominated by oak characteristics which can often destroy flavors when pairing with foods.
 This wine has nice notes of stone and tropical fruit on the palate with a clean lingering finish.

-For a new winery they already produce about 10,000 cases which means they are larger than many of the typical small family wineries in Napa.
+They produce about 10,000 cases which means they are larger than many of the typical small family wineries in Napa.
 The good news is with this production they have a slightly larger distribution and they have a strong presence in California and Florida as well as in parts of Asia.
 Oh, and we should mention that all Napa Station’s wines are available at prices you will like which at the time of this review are all under $30.
 Out of 600+ commercial Napa wine producers that we have visited and tasted with, Napa Station’s wines are definitely among the select few with the best price to quality ratio.
 If Napa Station’s commitment to quality and to the consumer isn’t already apparent they have also effectively eliminated cork taint or TCA.
 All of Napa Station’s corks (no synthetic corks are used) are heat/steam treated.
 This is an extra cost which more than benefits both the winery and the consumer.
-For more information about the winery as well as the best selection of recipes that we have found on any Napa winery website, visit: